 Video : 10 Effective Ways to Improve Your Child’s Memory Power

-How Does Memory Works in Kids?
+How Does Memory Work in Kids?

-The most peculiar part in our human body is the ability of the brain to be able to store some information and then be able to recall it whenever it is needed.
+The most peculiar thing of our human body is the ability of the brain to be able to store some information and then be able to recall it whenever it is needed.
 This, in its very essence, is termed as memory.
 Contrary to popular belief, our brain does not store information in a particular location like a hard-drive.
 Instead, every information creates a separate pathway in the neural circuit of the brain, depending on how intensive the information is.
 If there are a larger number of neuron pathways for a specific memory, the stronger it becomes.